-Figure 2: Multi-Path Forwarding with Partial Upgrades
+Fig. 2.
+Multi-Path Forwarding with Partial Upgrades

-A is the originating node for a packet destined to node F. The shortest path from intermediate node B to node F is B-D-F and path A-B-C-F is not available for forwarding because node B is a non-upgraded node and the next-hop of default shortest path of B is not C. However, paths such as A-B-D-C-F, A-D-E-F, A-D-C-E-F etc. are available.
+Figure 2 shows a partially upgraded network.
+Nodes A, C and D are multipath capable (MPC).
+Assume that node A is the originating node for a packet destined to node F. The shortest path from intermediate node B to node F is B-D-F and path A-B-C-F is not available for forwarding because node B is a non-upgraded node.
+However, paths such as A-B-D-C-F, A-D-E-F, A-D-C-E-F etc are available.
 If the path A-B-D-E-F is chosen, then the PathID of an incoming packet will be Hash(A-B-D-E-F).
 A sets the PathID field to Hash(D-E-F), i.e. the hash of the path suffix from the next MPC router to destination.
 Node B forwards the packet on its shortest-path (i.e. to D).
 Node D sets the PathID to zero, because there is no MPC router on the path to F.

-2.3 Path and PathID Computation
+C. Path and PathID Computation